apiato/apiato/docs/_docs/miscellaneous/faq.md

 After he call that function he registers the Ship Providers which has all the other Ship Providers defined on its `$serviceProviders` property.

 > **Important Information**: Laravel 5.5 introduces an `auto-discovery` feature that lets you automatically register `ServiceProviders`.
-Due to the nature and structure of APIATO applications, this features **is turned off**, because it messes up how `config` files are loaded in apiato.
+Due to the nature and structure of Apiato applications, this features **is turned off**, because it messes up how `config` files are loaded in apiato.
 This means, that you still need to **manually** register 3rd-party `ServiceProviders` in the `ServiceProvider` of a `Container`.

 <a name="q12"></a>
 ## Why is the Laravel 5.5 Auto-Discovery feature not working?

-That is, because this feature is turned off by default in APIATO.
-The Laravel `Auto-Discovery` feature registers 3rd-party Service Providers during startup of the application and thereby messes with the way, APIATO handles / loads components.
+That is, because this feature is turned off by default in Apiato.
+The Laravel `Auto-Discovery` feature registers 3rd-party Service Providers during startup of the application and thereby messes with the way, Apiato handles / loads components.
 This is especially problematic in the context of `config` files, as they are ignored.

 To re-enable it go to the main `composer.json` file and remove the "*" from the `dont-discover`